b-N-I-R-A-V/European-Weather-Predictions/README.md

 ## Searching for Best Algorithm
+To fulfill the objectives stated, I started exploring gradient descent method to identify a relationship between days of year and temperature.
+Gradient Descent is a type of optiization algorith where the primary objective is to minimize the loss function.
+There were two parameters which approximated temperature, namely \thetha_1 and \theta_0.

 The following video provides a walkthrough of the techniques used and my opinion on selecting the best algorithm.
 [YouTube Video Presentation](https://youtu.be/WdBm0hqbXZY)
 You can also go through the presentation file that I have created which can help in understanding the project better.